VelislavKarastoychev/euriklis-sortlib/DOCUMENTATION.md

 Average time worst 10 for conventional extraction --> 1.198225995883942s
 ```

-From version 4.0.0 these method are available in asynchronous mode:
+From version 4.0.0 these method are also available in asynchronous mode:

 ```js
 SortLib.find_best_elements_async(array, n);